-IIT Chicago-Kent's Program in Criminal Litigation prepares students for careers as prosecutors or criminal defense attorneys by combining robust academic offerings in criminal law theory with intensive practice-oriented training.
-Students gain hands-on experience by joining our nationally ranked trial advocacy program, by representing clients in our criminal defense clinic, and by completing externships with the U.S. Attorney's Office, State's Attorney's Office or Public Defender's Office.
+Chicago-Kent's Program in Criminal Litigation prepares students for careers as prosecutors or criminal defense attorneys by combining robust academic offerings in criminal law theory with intensive practice-oriented training.
+Students gain hands-on experience by joining our nationally ranked trial advocacy program, by representing clients in our criminal defense clinic, and by completing externships with the U.S. Attorney's Office, State's Attorney's Office, or Public Defender's Office.

 To earn the certificate in criminal litigation, students must complete 25 credit hours of approved course work.

-While the due date to turn in applications for the Criminal Litigation Certificate Program has passed, you can apply at any time.
+If the due date to turn in applications for the Criminal Litigation Certificate Program has passed, you can apply at any time.